flows-network/dropbox-connector-shuttle/AUTHORIZE.md

 Nowadays, the application platform often uses [OAuth 2.0](https://oauth.net/) to authorize access to a user’s data.
 You can also refer to the [Dropbox OAuth Guide](https://www.dropbox.com/lp/developers/reference/oauth-guide).

-Here we use [code flow](https://oauth.net/2/grant-types/authorization-code/) to obtain the user authorization, the step are as follows.
+Here we use [code flow][cf] to obtain the user authorization, the step are as follows.

 * When the user clicks `+ Authenticate Account`, WasmHaiku calls [/connect](#connect), and then [/connect](#connect) constructs a Dropbox authorization URL with your application's `client_id` and `redirect_uri`, and redirects to the Dropbox authorization page.
 * Wait for the end user to complete authorization on Dropbox authorization page, whom is then redirected back to [/auth](#auth) with an authorization code in the query string.